 Has your employer mistreated you?
 Do their actions contradict what they said in an employee handbook or employment contract?
 Have you been subjected to wrongful discrimination, sexual harassment, or unlawful retaliation and/or termination?

-If so, you might qualify for a legal remedy under either Michigan or Federal law.
+If so, you might qualify for a legal remedy under either federal or Michigan law.

-To determine the full nature and extent of the rights you have under Michigan and Federal employment laws, you should retain the services of a serious Michigan employment law attorney for legal representation.
+To determine the full nature and extent of the rights you have under state and federal employment laws, you should retain the services of a serious Michigan employment law attorney for legal representation.

 On this page, you’ll learn more about: